-Tasmania is home to the largest flowering tree in the world, the Mountain Ash (Eucalyptus regnans), yet few people are aware that these giants exist right here in Australia.
-The Tree Project Team brings awareness to these globally significant trees, by creating a striking photographic portrait of an ancient Mountain Ash.
-We used innovative arboreal rigging techniques to place our cameras into the free space between the giants.
-Travelling the entire hight of the tree the cameras recorded hundreds of images as they travelled the images were then blended together to create the first complete image of these trees without visual distortion.
-With climbers in the tree as a scale reference, the image highlights how grand and truly massive these trees are.
+Tasmania is home to the largest flowering tree in the world, the Mountain Ash, yet few people are aware it exists in Australia.
+The project’s team of canopy scientists who regularly explore the rainforest are bringing awareness to these globally significant trees.
+Using innovative arboreal rigging techniques to place cameras in the free space between the giants, they travel the entire height of the tree and record hundreds of images which are blended together to create the first complete portrait of the tree without visual distortion.

-The Tasmanian Tree Project was founded by a group of canopy scientists who regularly climb and explore rainforest trees.
-The thing that strikes you the most when you climb up into the canopy of a forest tree is just how completely different environment is compared to the cool dark forest floor.
-The light and colours are so much more vibrant and there vast range of plants and animals in the canopy which exist only there.
-The supporting prints in this exhibition perfectly portray the experience of being in the canopy 75 meters above the ground below.
-We hope it will change the way people think about a forest and bring their imaginations and attentions to what adventure and academic pathways are available.
+The thing that strikes the scientists the most when climbing 75 metres up into the canopy is how different the environment is compared to the cool dark forest floor.
+Light and colour are more vibrant and there is a vast range of plants and animals which exist only in the canopy.
+The group hope it will change the way people think about the forest and bring attention to the academic and adventurous career paths available.

 Saturday - Sunday: 12:00 pm-5:00 pm